UBC-MDS/ds-toolbox/chapters/en/slides/module8/module8_02.md

 **Markdown files (`.md`)**:

-As we learned in the previous module, the Markdown format can be used to structure text with extra characters and syntax to give it extra meaning (e.g., using `**bold**` to indicate that we want that piece of text to be shwon in **bold** font).
+As we learned in the previous module, the Markdown format can be used to structure text with extra characters and syntax to give it extra meaning (e.g., using `**bold**` to indicate that we want that piece of text to be shown in **bold** font).
 It is very popular and used across many different technology platforms, including Jupyter Book.

 <br>